jcgato93/grator/README.md

 ## Examples

-Into migration file we hace an instance of the database, this use https://www.npmjs.com/package/mongodb
+Into migration file we have an instance of the database, this use https://www.npmjs.com/package/mongodb

 ```javascript
 exports.up = async db => {